 The college encourages the use of its facility by community organizations on a space-available basis.
 The facility can accommodate groups from 5 to 225.
 A wide range of audiovisual services and a full-service catering operation are available.
-Visit www.qvcc.edu/community/spacefees.asp or contact Kerstin Comtois at 860-932-4075.

 Financial Options